anshparikh06/Computer-Parts-API/README.md

 ### 4. Demo Web Application (User Interface Layer)

 - A simple web interface exposed over the internet
+- Runs as a pre-built container image (packaged application)
 - Contains the embedded Watsonx Orchestrate AI agent

 In simple terms, this is what the user will actually interact with.